The UEFA CFCB settlement agreement: what it is, what it commits you to and why it is not a get-out

 -

 The duration of a UEFA settlement agreement is set by the CFCB at the time of the settlement and varies by club and by the nature of the breach.
-Newcastle United and Juventus both entered three-year settlement agreements in the June 2026 cycle, running through to the end of the 2028/29 season.
-Aston Villa's June 2026 sanction included a three-year monitoring period rather than a formal settlement agreement, reflecting the improving trend already demonstrated within its prior settlement framework.
-The length of the settlement is calibrated to the time considered necessary for the club to achieve full compliance with the applicable rule.
+Newcastle United and Juventus both entered three-year Football Earnings Rule settlement agreements in the June 2026 cycle, running through to the end of the 2028/29 season.
+Aston Villa’s June 2026 sanction was linked to its existing settlement framework and the requirement to continue significantly decreasing its squad cost ratio in 2026; UEFA’s public release does not describe a new three-year Aston Villa settlement.

 -